-- Maintain a healthy weight: Ask your caregiver how much you should weigh.
+- Maintain a healthy weight: Ask your healthcare provider how much you should weigh.
 Ask him to help you create a weight loss plan if you are overweight.
 Weight loss may help reduce the complications of PCOS.

-- Exercise: Ask your caregiver about the best exercise plan for you.
+- Exercise: Ask your healthcare provider about the best exercise plan for you.
 Exercise can help decrease blood sugar and blood pressure.
 It may also help with weight loss.